Direct powers, ultrapowers and cumulative powers: Introduction

 Given the construction of cumulative powers, the second aim of this paper naturally arises, which is how the new construction relates to direct powers and ultrapowers.
 As we argue in Section 3, the main difference between cumulative powers and direct powers is that in the latter equality is also defined hereditarily, whereas in the former, equality is defined as identity.
 This asymmetry ultimately accounts for the difference between the preservation results for direct powers and the one presented in Corollary \ref{corollary characterization cumulative 2}.
 This fact is consolidated by showing, in Theorem \ref{theorem isomorphism non cum hierarchy}, how taking a quotient of a cumulative power of a structure by an equivalence relation, defined by an equality modulo hereditary identity, results in a structure which is isomorphic to its relative direct power.

 In Section 4, we show a cumulative power may be further refined by taking a quotient of it by yet another equivalence relation, given by an adequately defined ultrafilter, so that the resulting structure is isomorphic to a relative ultrapower, and therefore preserves any first-order property of a finite language.
 In this way, we may see how cumulative powers serve as a generalisation of both ultrapower and direct power constructions, as the choice of the equivalence relation which quotients it defines the first-order faithfulness to the original structure.
-We may appreciate the connection between the different structures in the following way.
-Let $I$ be an index set, $\mathcal{A}$ a structure, $\mathcal{F}_1(\mathcal{A})$ the cumulative power generated by them, and $\mathcal{U}$ an ultrafilter over $I$.
-We may thus see that:
+We may appreciate the connection between the different structures in Figure 1.

-Cumulative powers, therefore, provide a structure from which we may take both direct powers and ultrapowers to arise by imposing appropriate equivalence relations.

-The third aim of the paper is to study how embeddability is lifted from structures to their cumulative powers, and resulting quotient structures.
-For natural reasons, part of that question is inevitably reduced to criteria of embedding between ultrapowers.\footnote{Since the matter between direct powers is straightforward, as in Theorem \ref{theorem embeddings 3}.} Let $\leq_\mathrm{RK}$ denote the Rudin-Keisler ordering of ultrafilters \cite{rudin1971}.
-A partial answer is then offered by the following result: